omidraha/EKS-Example/README.md

 ## Purpose

-This script automates the creation of an Amazon EKS cluster that is distributed across three availability zones.
+This script automates the creation and configuration of an Amazon EKS cluster distributed across three availability zones.

+The setup includes a private VPC with private subnets for the cluster nodes and a public subnet for the NAT gateway.

-The cluster is designed to be accessible for internet downloads while not being directly accessible from the internet.
+This configuration ensures that while the cluster can access the internet for updates and downloads, it remains secure by not being directly accessible from the internet.

 ## Steps Overview